warehouse-13/camo/README.md

-Generate a bcrypted and encoded password.
+Generate a bcrypted and/or encoded password.

-You can go ahead and throw the output into a k8s secret yaml.

 ## Usage